 Bilateral relations between South Africa and Colombia are cordial and growing.
+In January 2019, South Africa affirmed its commitment to assist Colombia in achieving lasting peace after years of conflict.

 Peru

 South Africa is one of the largest investors in Peru, with SABMiller and Anglo American operating in that country.